jonnonz1/nz-statute-book/acts/public/2000/referenda-postal-voting-act-2000.md

 ### 14 Preliminary referendum rolls
 (1) The preliminary referendum roll for each district is a list of all persons whose names are lawfully on the electoral roll for the district on a date to be appointed for the closing of the preliminary referendum rolls.
-(2) The Chief Registrar must appoint the date for the closing of the preliminary referendum rolls and give notice of it in the Gazette.
+(2) The Electoral Commission must appoint the date for the closing of the preliminary referendum rolls and give notice of it in the Gazette.
 (3) The Registrar of each district must print the preliminary referendum roll for the district as soon as practicable after that date.
-(4) No printed preliminary referendum roll is to list any person whose details are not published or available under the Electoral Act 1993 as a result of a direction by the Chief Registrar under section 115 of that Act.
+(4) No printed preliminary referendum roll is to list any person whose details are not published or available under the Electoral Act 1993 as a result of a direction by theElectoral Commission under section 115 of that Act.

 ### 15 Form of printed preliminary referendum rolls
 (1) Although every printed preliminary referendum roll is the main roll for the district, section 106 of the Electoral Act 1993, relating to the form of the main roll and supplementary rolls, does not apply to any printed referendum roll and this section applies instead.